K-means Algorithm over Compressed Binary Data: System Description

 \section{System Description}

 In this section, we first introduce our notations and assumptions for the binary measurement vectors collected by the sensors.
-We then present the source coding technique based on LDPC codes that is used in the system.
+We then present the source coding technique that is used in the system.